NexarDeveloper/nexar-templates/README.md

 Unlike other templates, the app uses the environment variable `NEXAR_TOKEN`, to show this simpler scenario.
 You may generate this token at your [nexar.com] application details.
 Copy and use the token until it expires.

-Projects have different target frameworks because Strawberry Shake generated code is netstandard only.
-`Nexar.Client` is netstandard2.0 (StrawberryShake client) and `Program` is net472 (the main app).
+Projects use different target frameworks. `Nexar.Client` is netstandard2.0 (StrawberryShake client) and `Program` is net472 (the main app).

     dotnet new nexar-console-net4x